tpaau-17DB/10xTranslator/README.md

 ./install.sh
 ```

 This script ensures you have all the dependencies required and installs the package.
+Make sure this command is executed from the root of the repository, where `setup.py` is located.

 </details>